nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 ### *Summary of Findings*

+ACTIONS
+At this phase, I took some observations from the analyzed data which turned out to be important insights and I also pointed out a few recommendations which will all be summarized below.

+OBSERVATIONS

+Because they most likely ride for leisure, Casual Riders ride for a significant longer period than Annual Members.
+.
+Annual Members take over 75% of the total rides in a year.
+Casual Riders ride for a longer period during the winter season while Annual Members ride longer in the summer.
+Annual Members ride more during weekdays as they mostly use it to commute to work while Casual Riders ride more on weekends.

 In the exploration,The analysis indicates that

-**.
-The bike share service is  quite popular with the users as it has 62% of them as subscribers.**
+**The bike share service is  quite popular with the users as it has 62% of them as Annual Members .**

-**Subscribers use Cyclistic more on weekdays and  mostly start their rides from 06:00 AM TO 09:00 Am and from 03:00 Pm  TO 05:00 Pm**
+**Annual Members ride more during weekdays and  most active in the morning around 6:00 AM to 9:00 AM and early evening around 3:00 PM to 5:00 PM**

 **which could indicate they use it to go to work in the morning and back home in the evening .**